botica/title-animation/README.md

 # title-animation
-animates the title element of a website
+animates the title element of a website on scroll

+this is an effect i used for my blog

 uses jquery